What Does It Mean To Be Motley?

 There’s a straightforward answer:

-Anything else is someone’s individual personal opinion.
+- Anything else — eg, the articles on our public website — is someone’s individual personal opinion.

 If there’s a change to a service’s official position, the service concerned will announce it in a regular update or issue or (in the case of some services) a special email.